Gary Farr: With the T-Bones

 Farr began playing with the T-Bones around Sussex in 1963, as part of the British rhythm and blues scene, and eventually gaining enough of a local reputation to inherit the Yardbirds' Friday night slot at the famous Marquee Club in London, as well as establishing themselves at the Crawdaddy Club.
 In 1965, Gary Farr and the T-Bones recorded an EP titled Dem Bones Dem Bones Dem T-Bones, released in the UK by Columbia and produced by Giorgio Gomelsky.
 The group released some additional singles around the same time as the EP.
 None of the T-Bones' work landed on the UK charts, but the band managed to secure an appearance on the American television program Shindig Goes to London in August 1965, where they performed a cover of "Wooly Bully" alongside more famous groups such as The Moody Blues and The Animals.
 Following the television appearance, the T-Bones' drummer, Brian "Legs" Walkley, met and jammed with organist Keith Emerson (who would go on to fame with The Nice and Emerson, Lake & Palmer), which resulted in Emerson joining the band in its final days.
-They recorded a single titled "Together Forever" with Emerson, but the song was never released, as the T-Bones proceeded to break up shortly thereafter in 1967.
+They recorded a single titled "Together Forever" with Emerson, but the song was never released, as the T-Bones proceeded to break up shortly after that in 1967.